sbb/tidy-data-course-project/README.md

 ### Running the analysis

+The tidy-motion-data-by-*.txt files contain the two datasets resulting from running the analysis, so it is not necessary to run the analysis again.
+However, if desired it can be done using the following instructions:

-To run the analysis, load the "run_analysis.R" file into R.  Be sure the working directory is set to the directory that contains the run_analysis.R file and (if you are sticking with the defaults), the unzipped data set.
+To run the analysis, load the "run_analysis.R" file into R.  Be sure the working directory is set to the directory that contains the run_analysis.R file and (if you are sticking with the defaults), the unzipped data set (see below for an alternative).

 Invoke the XXX function.

+### Resulting data set

+The dataset includes the following files:

+* README.md: you're reading this one now

+* Codebook.md: detailed description of the data in the data set

+* run_analysis.R: the actual R script that processes the input inertial measurement data and produces the dataset.

+* tidy-motion-data-by-subject.txt: This contains the averages of the means and standard deviations for each subject (participant) in the study.
+It can be read by read.table("tidy-motion-data-by-subject.txt", header = TRUE).
+The columns are the subject identification numbers, and the rows are the means and standard deviations feature variables.

+* tidy-motion-data-by-activity: This file contains the averages of the means and standard deviations for each activity type (standing, walking, etc.).
+It can be read by read.table("tidy-motion-data-by-activity.txt", header = TRUE).
+The colums are the various activity types, and the rows are the means and standard deviations feature variables.